meanderingsleep/meandering-app/README.md

-# Sleepless App
+# Meandering Sleep App

 ## Intro

-This is the Sleepless Flutter App.
+This is the Meandering Sleep Flutter app.
+You can download it from the [Apple App Store](https://apps.apple.com/us/app/meandering-sleep/), or [Google Play Store](https://play.google.com/store/apps/details?id=net.coventry.sleepless).

 ## Dev Environment setup